The Mentorship Circle is a safe and challenging environment for women who follow Jesus to grow and change the world.

 - I’ve been mentored by pastors and leaders and gone through many classes and small groups

-- I have been consistently leading small groups for over eighteen years (excepting for a couple breaks to rest)
+- I have been consistently leading small groups for twenty years (excepting for a couple breaks to rest)

-- I’ve been a church intern and on church staff, my focus on connecting people, women’s ministry, small group development, and outreach
+- I’ve been a church intern and on church staff

 - I’ve started and led multiple church and multi-church ministries and organizations

-- I’ve mentored/discipled various women who lived with me over a span of five years
+- I’ve mentored/discipled various women who lived with me (spanning over seven years)

 - I did two schools with University of the Nations (Youth With a Mission’s Bible school) and was a missionary with YWAM